JackPritchard7/SIoT_CW_Ace/README.md

 ### 5. Happy Swinging (Not literally!)
 Develop your technique, gain insights into your strokes, and test your swing tempo in Game Mode.

+## Acknowledgements
+Special thanks to [Dr. David Boyle](https://profiles.imperial.ac.uk/david.boyle) for your time and guidance.